composewell/streamly/CONTRIBUTING.md

 understand the problem, but nevertheless you are encouraged to open an issue for any problem that you may encounter.

+## Developer documentation

+Build haddock with the `dev` flag to see the whole documentation and module structure.
+For example,
+`stack haddock --flag "streamly:dev" --no-haddock-deps`.

 ## Pull Requests (PR)

 Please feel free to [send a pull